Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

       all_databases: true
     ```

-- Migrate all databases and tables (in given region):
+- Migrate all databases and tables:

     ```
     mode: batch